[Updated April 2021]

-Whether you’re looking for a weekend away on a budget, or you have a week-long holiday booked and need some free and cheap things to do.
-I hope this might give you some ideas.
-I’ve also included a review of the hotel that we stayed at in Barnstaple as this was ideally situated for several locations.
+Are you looking for a weekend away on a budget, or you have a week-long holiday booked and need some free and cheap things to do in North Devon?
+I hope this might give you some ideas and I’ve also included a review of the hotel that we stayed at in Barnstaple as this was ideally situated for several locations.

-It is very similar to Woolacombe here but on a smaller scale.
-Another perfect sandy beach with rock pools and dunes.
-The area is surrounded by fields (lambs in residence last April) with walking trails to Woolacombe if you fancy a five-mile trek.
-Parking cost £3 a day right on the front.
-There are a couple of shops selling snacks and supplies.
-Surf lessons available.
-And free toilets which are becoming a rarity at the British seaside.
+Croyde Bay is very similar to Woolacombe.
+Here you will find another perfect sandy beach with rock pools and dunes but on a smaller scale.
+The area is surrounded by fields with walking trails to Woolacombe if you fancy a five-mile trek (there were lots of lambs in residence last April).
+Parking costs just £3 a day right on the seafront.
+There are a couple of shops selling snacks and supplies, surf lessons are available, and there are free toilets which are becoming a rarity at the British seaside resort.

-Croyde is a tiny seaside village with a couple of shops selling ice creams, fudge and snacks, and is situated about half a mile inland from the beach.
-There are two or three eateries.
-We opted for The Thatch pub which I would highly recommend.
+Croyde is a tiny seaside village with a couple of shops selling ice creams, fudge, and snacks, and is situated about half a mile inland from the beach.
+There are two or three eateries here and we opted for The Thatch pub which I highly recommend.
 We had their home cooked steak and ale pie served with steamed veg, and the biggest burger I’ve ever seen.
-All meat and cheese were locally sourced and meals were served quickly.
-They do have a small car park but it does get busy.
+All the meat and cheese were locally sourced and meals were served quickly.
+They do have a small car park for patrons, but it does get busy.

-There was a Farmer’s Market in the village hall when we visited which runs throughout most of the summer selling local arts, crafts and foodstuff.
-It was interesting to browse.
+There was a Farmer’s Market in the village hall when we visited which runs throughout most of the summer selling local arts, crafts, and foodstuff which was interesting to browse.
 Parking costs around £1 an hour although you could walk from the beach car park which is about half a mile away.

 Broomhill Sculpture Gardens

 Slightly further inland is the Sculpture Gardens.
-Priced at only £5 each you can spend at least 1.5 hours walking through the woodland trails admiring a vast array of sculptures, I believe there are 300 on display.
-There’s something there to suit all tastes.
+Tickets are priced at only £5 each, and you can spend at least 1.5 hours walking through the woodland trails admiring a vast array of sculptures.
+I believe there are around 300 on display.
+There is something here to suit all tastes.
 A babbling stream weaves its way through the lower gardens making it the perfect place for meditation or just a bit of time out.

-The gardens are set in a hotel of the same name but all facilities are open to non-residents.
-They have a gallery of wall art and more sculptures inside their new restaurant.
-You can still view them but I’d advise checking them out early before it gets customers in, unless you are intending to eat there too.
+The gardens are set in the hotel grounds, but all facilities are open to non-residents.
+They have a gallery of wall art and more sculptures inside their new restaurant, which you can still view although I’d advise checking them out early before customers are seated unless you are intending to eat there too.

-And then of course just driving and walking around the local areas is enjoyable in itself.
-Seeing such beautiful English countryside and cliff top sea views, quaint thatched cottage villages and an abundance of wildlife, all of which are wonderful to town and city dwellers (we saw kestrels, hares, partridges, farm animals, etc on our trip).
+Of course, the ultimate activity for free and cheap things to do in North Devon is just driving and walking around the local areas.
+Seeing such beautiful English countryside and cliff top sea views, quaint thatched cottage villages, and an abundance of wildlife is such a wonderful experience.
+We saw kestrels, hares, partridges, farm animals, etc., on our trip.

-We stayed at The Premier Inn in Barnstaple in April of 2018 as we had a wedding to go to Inland and this was the best central location for that and the beach.
+We stayed at The Premier Inn in Barnstaple as we had a wedding to go to inland and this was the best central location for the town and the beach.

-The en-suite bathroom has plenty of towels and wall dispensers for soap, shampoo and shower gel.
-Much as we all like the miniature toiletry bottles, these are far more environmentally friendly.
+The en-suite bathroom has plenty of towels and wall dispensers for soap, shampoo, and shower gel.
+Much as we all like miniature toiletry bottles, these are far more environmentally friendly.

 This hotel offers the usual high standard of cleanliness that you get from Premier Inn and has polite friendly staff.
-We would be happy to recommend this hotel and restaurant and would stay again.
+I am happy to recommend this hotel and restaurant and would visit again.